close ups 9

 More than 50% of its content must be taken from the previously published book.
 It is imperative that the rights holder of the previous/original edition is identified and contacted.

-The Malta Book Fund Translation Grants form part of the National Book Council’s strategy to boost the export and international dissemination of Maltese publications, and support Maltese language translators in bringing international works of literature and research to a Maltese-reading public.
-Translation Grants are divided into two categories:
+The Malta Book Fund Translation and Export Grants form part of the National Book Council’s strategy to boost the export and international dissemination of Maltese publications, and elevate the visibility and recognition of Maltese books internationally.
+The Translation and Export Grants are divided into two categories.

 Category 1